Cookie Cereal

 Ways to enjoy this

 I may be boring and prefer my cereal plain with milk, but you can use it in all sorts of different ways.
-For instance, you can sprinkle it on top of coconut ice cream, overnight oats, yogurt, or smoothie bowls for some added crunch and sweetness.
+You can sprinkle it on top of coconut ice cream, overnight oats, yogurt, or smoothie bowls for some added crunch and sweetness.
 Or you can fold them into my healthy granola for a healthy snack!

 Storage instructions